Radicalius/G01F/README.md

 8-bit Stack Based Assembly-Like Language for Code Golf
 ## Syntax
 Each instruction is either a command or an immediate.
 If the most significant bit is 1, the instruction is interpreted as an immediate.
 Otherwise, it is interpreted as a command.
-This leaves room for 127 instructions, and two's compliment signed immediates in the range of [-64,63].<br><br>
+This leaves room for 127 instructions, and 7-bit two's compliment signed immediates on the interval [-64,63].<br><br>
 Immediate values are pushed to the stack.
 Commands pop their operands from the stack, and push their results back to the stack.
 For Example:
 ```